Director, Centre for International and Defence Policy, Queen's University

 Books and Monographs

-金·理查德·诺萨尔 [KRN], 斯特凡·鲁塞尔 [Stéphane Roussel], 斯特凡·帕奎因 [Stéphane Paquin], 加拿大对外政策与政治 [Canada’s Foreign Policy and Politics], translation of The Politics of Canadian Foreign Policy (Beijing: Foreign Language Teaching and Research Press, 2018), xxiii, 381 pp.
+金·理查德·诺萨尔 [KRN], 斯特凡·鲁塞尔 [Stéphane Roussel], 斯特凡·帕奎因 [Stéphane Paquin], 加拿大对外政策与政治 [Canada’s Foreign Policy and Politics], translation of International Policy and Politics in Canada (Beijing: Foreign Language Teaching and Research Press, 2018), xxiii, 381 pp.

 The Patterns of World Politics (Scarborough, ON: Prentice Hall Allyn & Bacon Canada, 1998), xxvii, 532 pp.

 The Politics of Canadian Foreign Policy, 3rd ed.
 (Scarborough, ON: Prentice Hall Canada, 1997); 1st ed.
 1985; 2nd ed.
 1989; xxiii, 358 pp.

 KRN and Carolynn Vivian, A Brief Madness: Australia and the Resumption of French Nuclear Testing, Canberra Papers on Strategy and Defence 121 (Canberra: Strategic and Defence Studies Centre, Australian National University, 1997), 65 pp.